-D.C. voting guide: What to know about early voting, mail-in ballots
+D.C. voting guide: What to know about voting on Election Day

 Do I need a stamp for my mail-in ballot?

 No. The ballots come with an envelope that has prepaid postage.
+But again, city officials say that as of Oct.
+29, you should drop your ballot in a drop box rather than mailing it in.

 Why is there so much concern about the U.S. Postal Service this year?